sneaky-potato/sneaky-potato.github.io/content/blog/whats-next.md

 ### Beauty, layers, android

 My one of the earliest memories of getting introduced to programming is hearing about C++.
-I got to know that is a prgramming language, I am talking about sometime in 2015.
-A friend of mine told me about blackbox operating system and how some prople use it to hack instagram profiles.
+I got to know that it is a prgramming language, I am talking about sometime in 2015.
+A friend of mine told me about backbox operating system and how some prople use it to hack instagram profiles.

 All this was fascinating to me.
 This is also the time I got introduced to rooting android phones.
 And I did, I followed a youtube tutorial (with Avicii song in background) and flashed a custom ROM in one of the older phones.